 Improving confidence with training skills

-With many staff entering the healthcare sector either new to the industry or even new to the world of work in general, recruits to care-providing facilities can often take a while to find their feet and develop all the skills needed to be successful in their role.
+Many staff entering the healthcare sector are new to the industry or even new to work in general.
+As a result, recruits to care-providing facilities can often take a while to find their feet.
+This can hinder their ability to develop all the skills needed to be successful in their role.

 While on-the-job training is invaluable for learning the technical skills involved in a role, the addition of more formal training and ongoing learning, from peg feeding training to other clinical training of techniques, also has great benefits.

-Greater understanding or even mastery of a topic or form of care, and the support of employers to expand that knowledge, can provide something invaluable to care providers:
+Greater understanding or even mastery of a topic or form of care can provide something invaluable to care providers.
+The support of employers to expand that knowledge is equally important:

-Your staff having the pride and ability to complete any task to a good standard can make your facility better while also encouraging them to strive further and do more.
+Your staff having the pride and ability to complete any task to a good standard can make your facility better.
+It also encourages them to strive further and do more.

-This benefits both your in-team morale and the quality of help those under your care can receive, promoting a positive working environment in which education and knowledge are valued.
+This benefits both your in-team morale and the quality of help those under your care can receive.
+It promotes a positive working environment in which education and knowledge are valued.

-Having staff that take pride in what they do is a must for your healthcare facility to offer the best level of support to your patients.
+Having staff that take pride in their work is essential for any healthcare facility.
+This ensures that patients receive the highest level of support and care.

-Offering great training can open doors to many other areas of healthcare for employees, allowing them to even specialise in what they are most passionate about or good at.
+Offering great training can open doors to many other areas of healthcare for employees.
+This allows them to even specialise in what they are most passionate about or good at.

 Save money with better staff retention

-Trained staff are happy staff – so choosing to invest in the continued learning and development of the people that work for you can be of huge benefit, both allowing you to promote and reward existing staff members within the company instead of searching externally and encouraging healthcare staff to stay around for longer.
+Investing in the continued learning and development of your staff can lead to happy staff.
+This can benefit you by promoting and rewarding existing staff members within the company instead of searching externally.
+It also encourages healthcare staff to stay around for longer.

 If all of these are positive results, it’s likely you’re in an environment that your staff want to be in every working day.